tattersoftware/codeigniter4-reddit/README.md

 5. Select "create app"

-Once your application is created you will need to copy the "client ID" and "secret" (see the wiki article above fo help).
+Once your application is created you will need to copy the "client ID" and "secret" (see the wiki article above for help).
 Add these along with your username and password into your project's **.env** file, for example:
 ```
 #--------------------------------------------------------------------